The Archaeology of Ireland

 • Single Supplement: $1595.00

-Tour Ireland and See the Island of Skellig Michael, The Aran Islands, The Rock of Cashel, Dingle Peninsula, Burren’s Megalithic Tombs, and Céide Fields
+Tour Ireland and See the Island of Skellig Michael, The Aran Islands, The Rock of Cashel, Dingle Peninsula, Burren’s Megalithic Tombs, the Tomb at Newgrange, and Céide Fields

 Ireland, the Emerald Isle, boasts a rich history that spans over 9,000 years, beginning with the Mesolithic hunter-gatherers.
 Leaving a remarkable legacy in their wake, various fascinating cultures have shaped this land over millennia.